ckeditor/ckeditor5/docs/framework/architecture/ui-components.md

 document.getElementById( 'button-tooltip' ).append( tooltipButton.element );
 ```

 By default, the tooltip will appear to the south of the button.
-However, you can adjust its position by the {@link module:ui/tooltipmanager~TooltipPosition `tooltipPosition`} property.
+However, you can adjust its position with the {@link module:ui/tooltipmanager~TooltipPosition `tooltipPosition`} property.
 You can set the property to:

 * `n` &ndash; North
 * `w` &ndash; West